 Electronic toothbrushes come in a variety of shapes and sizes, in fact – it seems more and more are released each month including one we wrote about not too long ago when we found a toothbrush that synced with your Apple or Android phone.
 Why?
 Honestly, we have no idea!
 There are toothbrushes that spin, oscillate and pulse, brushes that plug in, are battery operated or that can be charged to last upwards of six months and even some that come with their own carrying case if you’re a frequent traveler.
 Our job is not to recommend a brand necessarily – we aren’t in the business of selling toothbrushes but rather, to point out what may or may not work best for your family.
 A simple powered toothbrush may rotate and provide a reminder or auto-shut off feature when you’ve brushed for a minimum of two minutes.
 It won’t be hard on the teeth or gums.
 As with any plug in variety – don’t forget if you travel a great deal, to bring a plug adaptor or charger that is compatible with your brush.
 Using an electronic toothbrush also isn’t an excuse to get lazy!
 You still need to do some of the work yourself and some brands even offer a handle that vibrates every 30 seconds to remind you to move to a different area of the mouth.
 One brand claims to oscillate back and forth at a rate of 20,000 cycles per second.
 Yes – you read that right – per second!
 It suggests it has such force you need not even apply it to the teeth but that rather, plaque is blasted off by the force alone.
 Another claims its silicone bristles are 30x more hygienic.
 That’s a lot to ponder when it comes to dental care.

-The team here at Brinkley Dental tends to be a little more on the conservative side.
+The team here at Brinkley Dental tends to be a little more on the conservative side in holidays.
 We think with a commitment and dedication to brushing your teeth at least two times per day, for two minutes at a time, is a great start.
 If you’re meeting this minimum – then congratulations.
-If you think an electric brush is more your speed – be sure to do your research and to pick one that comes with several replaceable heads because bottom – line, electronic or not, you’ll still need to replace that toothbrush every few months, chances are, right after a holiday season filled with chocolate!
+If you think an electric brush is more your speed – be sure to do your research and to pick one that comes with several replaceable heads because bottom – line, electronic or not, you’ll still need to replace that toothbrush every few months, chances are, right after holidays filled with chocolate!
 We’ll leave you as we always do, with our gentle reminder: “don’t forget to be a BFF with your mouth and Brush that SMILE!”